Mintyboii/FPSBoostProject/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Information

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Hey! this is a project designed to give you more FPS in games like: Roblox, Minecraft, Valorant, CSGO, Fortnite and more!

 ```markdown
 Syntax highlighted code block